junpeea/junpeea.github.io/About.md

 <!-- ![](main_profile.png) -->

-Yoon Bae Jun (1990-) is currently an assistant professor at the Biostatistics Division, School of Public Health, University of Nevada Reno.
+Yoon Bae Jun (1990-) is an assistant professor at the Biostatistics Division, School of Public Health, University of Nevada Reno.
 Jun earned a Ph.D. in Statistics, at Seoul National University (2021), and worked as a Postdoc Research Associate at the Department of Statistics, Iowa State University (2021-2023).

 Dr. Jun has been studying Spatial Statistics, Spatial Epidemiology, Environmental Epidemiology, and Statistical Learning methodology for spatially dependent data.